Part One: Resource Competition in the Arctic

 - Iceland-Norway Joint Zone A 1981 agreement allows grants each country the right to 25 percent of petroleum on the other’s continental shelf.

-Arctic Country Profiles And Policies
+Country Profiles And Policies

 Scroll below for a breakdown of key Arctic players’ economic and geopolitical interests and relative strengths in the region.
 (Note: China is an Observer to the Arctic Council.)

 The development of the Arctic is central to Russia’s economic and geopolitical fate.
 Russia has the most Arctic territory and coastline, population, and natural resource reserves, and it plans to invest $231 billion in Arctic oil and gas development.
 Russia is heavily invested in oil and gas exploration and production and mineral extraction and is actively carving out shipping routes and laying digital infrastructure for submarine Internet connectivity.
 Continued Russian investment across these sectors is critical to the economic development of Russia and of the region as a whole.